 Opportunities for First Nations Communities and Indigenous Tourism Businesses

-As Vancouver prepares to host the FIFA World Cup 2026™, the world’s attention turns to the unceded territories of the three Host Nations: xʷməθkʷəyəm (Musqueam), Sḵwxwú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh).
+The world’s attention turns to the unceded territories of the three Host Nations: xʷməθkʷəyəm (Musqueam), Sḵwxwú7mesh (Squamish), and səlilwətaɬ (Tsleil-Waututh) for the FIFA World Cup 2026™ this June 11 to June 19.

 “It saved my life,” says Mateo of his lifelong connection to soccer.